Add offsets to method#source_location

 x.method(:some_method).source # => 'def some_method; ...; end'

-Updated by banister (john mair) almost 6 years ago
+Updated by banister (john mair) about 6 years ago

 We can already do a fairly reliable method extraction in Pry, we simply start reading from the first line of the method definition until we get a complete expression, there are a few situations where this breaks but in 90% of cases (in my experience) it works fine.
 Regarding (c), this is available already in Pry via the